Table of Contents

 This means the change of a state of matter.

 Energy is always consumed during a change of state.
-If energy is supplied during a phase change in one direction, energy will be released in the other direction.
+If energy is supplied during a phase change in one direction, energy will be released during a change in the other direction.

 The following common terms should be known: